AmazingAng/WTF-Solidity/Languages/en/14_Interface_en/readme.md

 ```
 ## Interface

-The `interface` is similar to an `abstract`, but it does not implement any functionality.
-Rules of Interface are as follows:
+The `interface` contract is similar to the `abstract` contract, but it requires no functions are implemented in the contract.
+Rules of the interface contract are as follows:

-1. Cannot contain state variables
+1. Cannot contain state variables.
-2. Cannot contain constructors
+2. Cannot contain constructors.
-3. Cannot inherit other contracts except interfaces
+3. Cannot inherit other contracts except interface contracts.
-4. All functions must be external and cannot have a function body
+4. All functions must be external and cannot have contents in the function body.
-5. The contract that inherits the interface must implement all the functions defined by the interface
+5. The contract that inherits the interface contract must implement all the functions defined in the interface.

-Although the interface does not implement any functionality, it is very important.
-An interface is the skeleton of a smart contract,
+Although the interface does not implement any functionality, it is the skeleton of smart contracts.
+Interface
-defining what the contract does and how to trigger them: if a smart contract implements some kind of interface (like `ERC20` or `ERC721`),
+defines what the contract does and how to interact with them: if a smart contract implements an interface (like `ERC20` or `ERC721`),
 other Dapps and smart contracts know how to interact with it.
 Because the interface provides two important pieces of information:

-1. The `bytes4` selector for each function in the contract, and the `function name (per parameter type)` based on their function signature.
+1. The `bytes4` selector for each function in the contract, and the function signatures `function name (parameter type)`.
 2. Interface id (see [EIP165](https://eips.ethereum.org/EIPS/eip-165) for more information)

 In addition, the interface is equivalent to the contract `ABI` (Application Binary Interface),
-and they can converte to each other: compiling the interface can get the `ABI` of the contract,
+and they can be converted to each other: compiling the interface contract will give you the contract `ABI`,
-using the [abi-to-sol tool](https://gnidan.github.io/ abi-to-sol/) can also convert `ABI json` files to `interface sol` files.
+and [abi-to-sol tool](https://gnidan.github.io/ abi-to-sol/) will convert the `ABI` back to the interface contract.

-We take the `ERC721` interface contract `IERC721` as an example, it defines 3 `event` and 9 `function`,
+We take `IERC721` contract, the interface contract for the `ERC721` token standard,  as an example.
+It consists of 3 events and 9 functions,
-which is implemented by all `ERC721` standard NFT.
-We can see that the difference between an interface and a regular contract is that
-each function ends with `;` instead of the function body `{ }`.
+which all `ERC721` contracts need to implement.
+In interface contract, each function ends with `;` instead of the function body `{ }`.
+Moreover, every function in interface contract is by default `virtual`, so you do not need to label function as `virtual` explicitly.

 ```solidity
 interface IERC721 is IERC165 {